cloudify-cosmo/docs.getcloudify.org/content/agents/installation.md

 the download script is executed.
 It downloads the installation script from the temporary link and executes it.
 To use the `init_script` method, the IaaS provider and Cloudify plugin need to support userdata.
-Currently, the Openstack and AWS plugins support this installation method.
+Currently, the Openstack, AWS, GCP and Azure plugins support this installation method.
+In addition, the image in use must already have Python 2.7.x installed and available through the system's `PATH`.

 * `plugin` - For systems that have neither SSH/WinRM access, nor the ability to inject a script into userdata, the `plugin` installation